Mirror anomaly in fermionic topological orders: General picture

 Note that there may be many fermion parity fluxes, but all have the same topological spin.
 The states in the $\Z_8$ classification are characterized by

 where $x$ denotes a $\Z_2$ flux.
-The topological spin $\theta_x$ itself is not a topological invariant because different $\Z_2$ fluxes have different topological spins, but they only differ by a minus sign.\cite{GuLevin2014,WangPRB2017} Accordingly, the squared quantity $(\theta_x)^2$ is insensitive to choice of fluxes, and it is an topological invariant.
+The topological spin $\theta_x$ itself is not a topological invariant because different $\Z_2$ fluxes have different topological spins, but they only differ by a minus sign.\cite{GuLevin2014,WangPRB2017} Accordingly, the squared quantity $(\theta_x)^2$ is insensitive to the choice of flux.
+It is an topological invariant.
 More detailed discussion on gauged iTOs can be found in Sec.~\ref{sec:z2z2ito}.

 Finally we consider the index $\nu$ that labels the $\Z_{16}$ classification of 3D TCSCs.
 We define $\eta_{\mathcal{M}} = e^{i2\pi \nu/16}$.
 Then, with the equations \eqref{eq:nu}, \eqref{eq:pfmu1} and \eqref{eq:gmu2}, we obtain the following relation,